Dojo Review: Fast Transfers But Is It Worth It?

 With most merchant account providers like Dojo requiring you to contact them for exact pricing, getting quotes from each provider you’re interested in is a necessary step.

 But to make things easier for you, you can use our quote form to get prices for your business requirements from all the top-rated providers without much work on your part.
-Simply fill in your business requirements and you’ll get no obligation quotes sent to your email address for free.
+Simply fill in your business requirements, and you’ll get no-obligation quotes sent to your email address for free.

-Dojo offers fairly extensive help and support options including phone and live chat lines.
+Dojo offers fairly extensive help and support options, including phone and live chat lines.
 Customers get tech support every day of the week between the hours of 8am and 11pm.
 The support team is UK-based, so you’ll be getting agents who understand your queries from a UK-based business standpoint.

 Impressively, if you need immediate card machine support, Dojo technicians can log into your device remotely to assist with any problems.
 And it also offers 24-hour card machine replacement if a device is unrepairable, too.

 Dojo’s online help centre means you’ve got a lot of additional documentation to help you find answers quickly yourself, too.
-As part of our testing, we tried looking for answers to five common business problems, across all of the top merchant account providers.
-With Dojo we were able to easily find answers to all five of our test queries within Dojo’s help centre, in one click.
+As part of our testing, we tried looking for answers to five common business problems across all of the top merchant account providers.
+With Dojo, we were able to easily find answers to all five of our test queries within Dojo’s help centre, in one click.

-The only thing missing from Dojo’s help and support armoury is a user forum and perhaps more importantly, an email line.
+The only thing missing from Dojo’s help and support armoury is a user forum and, perhaps more importantly, an email line.

 How Does Dojo Compare to Its Competitors?

-We’ve tried to offer comparison throughout this Dojo review to other big names, but sometimes it is easier to compare key attributes of each provider side-by-side.
+We’ve tried to offer a comparison throughout this Dojo review to other big names, but sometimes it is easier to compare key attributes of each provider side-by-side.
 Here’s a table to do just that.

 Swipe right to see more